Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 bash -c "vg surject -x /data/hprc10/hprc10.gbz -G /data/hprc10/hprc10.hg002.new.gaf.gz --interleaved -F grch38.paths.txt -b -N HG002 -R 'ID:1 LB:lib1 SM:HG002 PL:illumina PU:unit1' > /data/hprc10/hprc10.hg002.new.bam"
 ```

-This takes 4:08 and 64Gb RAM.
+This takes about 4 hours and 64Gb RAM.

 It's important to use `--interleaved` to tell `surject` that the reads are paired.
 The readgroup `-R` is boilerplate tags to help `DeepVariant`.